sasikant07/Data-Structures/README.md

  -> If asked about dense(complete) graph then it would be better to use Adjancency matrix and the space complexity is @(n^2).

+# Data structures used in DFS and BFS

+DFS = Stack
+BFS = Queue